 Supporting Bodies: Viesgo; Santander City Hall; Official College of Cantabrian Architects (COACAN); inMediaStudio; experience powered by HTC VIVE

 Coal is traditionally seen as a completely functional raw material; its value is derived solely from its own destruction.
-Jesper Eriksson’s installation considers whether this cheap and dirty fossil fuel has a more complex emotional significance – particularly in Britain – and whether it has an alternative future as a desirable material.
-“Problematic, glorious, scandalous, essential—coal has many facets to it,” Eriksson says.
+Jesper Eriksson’s installation considered whether this cheap and dirty fossil fuel has a more complex emotional significance – particularly in Britain – and whether it has an alternative future as a desirable material.
+“Problematic, glorious, scandalous, essential—coal has many facets to it,” Eriksson said.
 “It has sustained communities and enabled technological progress, all the while polluting and harming health of those who work it.”

 Much of Eriksson’s work is concerned with challenging the conventional use of materials.
-“When processing them in novels ways, pushing them in new directions, there is always great uncertainty,” he says.
+“When processing them in novels ways, pushing them in new directions, there is always great uncertainty,” he said.
 But there is also possibility – even for an unloved, unfashionable, dirty substance such as coal.

 - Designer: Jesper Eriksson